PlayVoice/whisper-vits-svc/Eng_docs.md

 # SoftVC VITS Singing Voice Conversion
 ## Updates
-> According to incomplete statistics, a multi-speaker dataset might cause **the timbre to be less stable**, currently **single speaker** datasets are recommended for training for the model to sound closer to the target voice.\
+> According to incomplete statistics, it seems that training with multiple speakers may lead to **worsened leaking of voice timbre**.
+It is not recommended to train models with more than 10 speakers.
+The current suggestion is to try to train models with only a single speaker if you want to achieve a voice timbre that is more similar to the target.
 > In light of the issue where inferencing sovits3.0 48kHz models take up high amounts of vram (video memory), you can switch to the [32kHz branch](https://github.com/innnky/so-vits-svc/tree/32k) and train a 32kHz model.\
 > Currently there's a larger issue where inferencing models trained on the 3.0 version code takes up a great deal of vram, with 6GB of vram it's only possible to inference audio that's around 30 seconds or so.\
 > Fixed the issue with unwanted staccato, improving audio quality by a decent amount.\